-1. This framework document's primary purpose is to provide guidance for the World Forum for Harmonization of Vehicle Regulations (WP.29) and its subsidiary Working Parties (GRs) to coordinate the different stages of the legal life of vehicles, equipment and parts.
-The whole of the various aspects related to the requirements to vehicles is called whole-life compliance.
+1. This framework document's primary purpose is to provide guidance for the World Forum for Harmonization of Vehicle Regulations (WP.29) and its subsidiary Working Parties (GRs) to coordinate the evaluation of harmonised conditions for the assessment of performances of vehicles, equipment and parts along different stages of the their legal life of vehicles, equipment and parts.
+After their registration, vehicles need maintenance and need to be controlled during the various stages of their lifetime in order to verify their roadworthiness and/or their compliance to any existing various legal requirements for vehicles in use that may exist in different Contracting Parties.
+Vehicle requirements, when they are developed at GR level under the framework of the 1958 or 1998 Agreements, should where necessary consider these aspects in order to enable easy and efficient verifications on vehicles in use.
+The whole of the various aspects related to the requirements to vehicles is called whole life compliance.
 The level of safety and environmental performance may vary at different stages of whole life compliance.